Duckman: The Graphic Adventures of a Private Dick: Development

 The game's plot and dialogue were scripted over several days in meetings between the development team and the writers for the Duckman television show.
 The game was developed on the Illusions Gaming Company's usual adventure game engine, though modified to allow the developers to script directly into the program.

 Jason Alexander, who voiced Duckman in the television show, turned down the role for the video game.
 Playing Duckman painfully strained Alexander's voice, and as such he felt the game's script, which included over five times as many lines for his part as he had in a typical episode of the show, would be too much for him.
 Veteran actor Michael J. Gough provides his voice for Duckman instead.
 The remainder of the show's cast all reprised their roles for the game.

 Whereas the full version was released exclusively for Windows, the demo bundled in the Playmates Interactive sampler CD was produced in DOS format.

+A PlayStation port was planned for a release in the first quarter of 1997; however, it was cancelled.